octabytes/FireO/managing-data/adding-data.md

 ## Using Manager
 Data can be saved by using manger without create model object.
 Manager return model object after saving data.
-`collection` is default manager for models but you can create your own custom managers also.
+`collection` is default manager for models.

 ### Example Usage
 ```python